swy0601/WCL-CRC/README.md

+# Title:
-#Title: A Weakly-Supervised Contrastive Learning Framework for Few-Shot Code Readability Classification (WCR-CLC)
+A Weakly-Supervised Contrastive Learning Framework for Few-Shot Code Readability Classification (WCR-CLC)

+# Introduction:
-Introduction: This project provide the code of WCR-CLC.
+This project provide the code of WCR-CLC.

+# Installation:
-Installation:  python 3.10，bert
+python 3.10
+Bert

-Usage:
+# Usage:
 Please read our article first to understand the code process as well as the datasets corresponding to pre-training and fine-tuning.

 For the token-based backbone network, we first run the token-based_pre.py for pre-training and save the generated model weights in the s.h5.
 Then, we run fine-texture.py for fine-tuning to obtain the results.
 During this period, please make sure to use the correct dataset.